 The popularity of award-show fashion has practically eclipsed the award shows themselves.
+Every year, several networks devote a few hours to detailing the clothes worn by stars on the red carpet before they enter the venue for the awards shows.
 For the 2017 Oscars, the E!
-Network devoted an entire broadcast day to the red carpet, starting with a morning "pre-pre-show" called "Countdown to the Red Carpet" followed by the hours-long "Live from the Red Carpet" with Ryan Seacrest.
+Network even devoted an entire broadcast day to the red carpet, starting with a morning "pre-pre-show" called "Countdown to the Red Carpet" followed by the hours-long "Live from the Red Carpet" with Ryan Seacrest.

 For designers, the red carpet is one of the most visible and buzzed-about ways to promote their brands.
 In fact, some top designers will pay A-list actresses and musicians big bucks to wear their dress or jewelry — between $100,000 and $250,000 depending on the star power of the celebrity.

 Other celebrities are allowed to "borrow" a designer dress, handbag or diamond-studded necklace for the night — for free of course — in order to get the designer's name in the highly clickable red carpet photo slideshows.